declancolwell/RaspiWiFi/Readme.txt

 a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.
+## THIS FEATURE HAS BEEN REMOVED FOR THE TIME BEING, GPIO 18 IS USED IN OTHER
+PULSENICS STACK FUNCTIONALITY AND PROGRAMS WERE FIGHTING OVER IT

 == You can also reset the device by running the manual_reset.py in the /usr/lib/raspiwifi/reset_device directory as root or with sudo.